youshy/old-blog/about.md

 permalink: /about/
 ---

+Golang developer, open source contributor, teacher & conference speaker.

-??? developer (mostly Golang tho), musician, powerlifter, food junkie, teacher, amateur craftsman & baker, human.
+Also musician, powerlifter, food junkie, electronics tinkerer, amateur craftsman, baker & pizzaiolo.

+But mostly human.

 All posts are my personal views, not to be associated with my current employeer.